ShradhaGadhave2004/DSA-project/README.md

-# ImageViewer1
+# Image Viewer Using Linked List

 A simple Java Swing application for viewing images from a local directory with previous and next navigation.

 ## Description

-**ImageViewer1** is a desktop image viewer built using Java Swing.
+**Image Viewer** is a desktop image viewer built using Java Swing.
 It loads all images from a specified folder (`images` directory) and allows users to browse through them using "Previous" and "Next" buttons.
 The application uses a custom doubly linked list to maintain image order and display them sequentially.

 The project also includes a welcome screen with a start button that launches the image viewer.